 Finally, the old confusing, hard-to-use user flows were completely signed up for the redesignation list, where all the content jams and layout errors would be collected and fixed.

 PWA gave Airbnb the option to go optimized for the mini-version, with the minimized loading times from 11.9s down to 4.69s.
-When it gets faster, it gets smoother, more responsive, and more convenient, all leading to higher user involvement, their number of swiping right moments reached its all-time high.
+When it gets faster, it gets smoother, more responsive, and more convenient, all leading to higher user involvement, and their number of swiping right moments reached its all-time high.

 And before they even got a chance to finish the PWA project, considerable results and achievements were collected: